Fixed Income Securities

 Tax-Equivalent Yield (TEY)muni yield ÷ (1 − tax bracket)

-• TIPS versus STRIPS: Treasury Inflation-Protected Securities protect against inflation risk by adjusting principal to the Consumer Price Index (CPI); Separate Trading of Registered Interest and Principal of Securities (STRIPS) carry the highest interest-rate risk (zero coupon, long duration).
-Both throw off phantom income, taxed annually though no cash arrives until maturity, so both suit tax-deferred accounts.
+• TIPS versus STRIPS: Treasury Inflation-Protected Securities protect against inflation risk by adjusting principal daily to the Consumer Price Index (CPI-U), with interest paid semiannually; Separate Trading of Registered Interest and Principal of Securities (STRIPS) carry the highest interest-rate risk (zero coupon, long duration, no cash until maturity).
+STRIPS are created from eligible T-Notes, T-Bonds, and TIPS.
+Both throw off phantom income taxed annually: for TIPS it is the annual principal adjustment, for STRIPS it is the annual accretion toward par, so both suit tax-deferred accounts.

 • Zero-coupon and STRIPS holders owe tax every year on accreted discount despite receiving no cash.